marina601/discover-malta/TESTING.md

 - Book Now modal
    - During testing found a console error, when the trip was sold out and the modal was replaced with "Sold Out" button.
    - Fix: by adding a condition to check if the element exists in `modal.js`

+- DatePicker
+   - During testing noticed that the user is able to modify the date manually in the input field
+   - Fixed it by adding and alert and setting the min date to the input field if modified date is in the past
+   - Solution from this found on [stack overflow](https://stackoverflow.com/questions/8356358/jquery-date-picker-disable-past-dates)

 - Pagination not working during search and sort function